DuaaH/bills-system-analysis/README.md

 [figma Link](https://www.figma.com/file/Wsvmoow3Z9zG4txMvdIyCu/bill-system-v1?node-id=14%3A2&viewport=1376%2C850%2C0.35816872119903564)

-## Idea
+## Problem
-collecting electricity, water, and phone bills, and compare the consumption them with neighbors  who registered in the app  depending on common factors  Like  location , number of devices and individuals ,To help individuals rationalize consumption
+The core problem to build this application is collecting electricity, water, and phone bills, and compare the consumption them with neighbors  who registered in the app  depending on common factors  Like  location , number of devices and individuals ,To help individuals rationalize consumption

 ## Goals
 - Create Comparison system for utility billing in general.